3merillon/rmt-compose-poc/README.md

 ## Module Bar

 - Browse example modules by category (Intervals, Chords, Melodies, Custom)
-- Load a module by dragging it from the Module Bar onto the workspace
+- Load a module by dragging it from the Module Bar onto a note or measure in the workspace
+- Use the **Drop Mode Toggle** to control how modules integrate:
+  - **Start**: Module notes start at the target note's start time (ideal for building chords)
+  - **End**: Module notes start at the target note's end time (ideal for building sequences/scales)
 - Load a module from file via the main menu (Main menu > Load Module)

 ### Create your own Module Bar items